 If a Late Resolution must also be considered by the Ways and Means Committee, nothing in these Rules shall preclude such Late Resolution, upon a finding by the Chairperson of the Ways and Means Committee or the Chairperson of the Laws and Rules, Governmental Services Committee, from being placed on any Regular or Special Meeting of the Ways and Means Committee to be called by the Chairperson thereof before or after the Laws and Rules, Governmental Services Committee shall have approved such Resolution.
-Notwithstanding the preceding, the Chairperson of the Laws and Rules, Governmental Services Committee may refer a Resolution to another Committee of more appropriate subject matter jurisdiction (in such Chairperson of the Laws and Rules, Governmental Services Committee's judgment), for an advisory opinion on such Resolution if that Committee has already met for the Legislative Calendar Month, or if the Chairperson of that other Committee indicates to the Chairperson of that Committee would be called for the purpose of rendering advice on such Resolution.
+Notwithstanding the preceding, the Chairperson of the Laws and Rules, Governmental Services Committee of more appropriate subject matter jurisdiction (in such Chairperson of the Laws and Rules, Governmental Services Committee has already met for the Legislative Calendar Month, or if the Chairperson of that other Committee, that a Special Committee meeting of the Laws and Rules, Governmental Services Committee meeting of the Chairperson of the Laws and Rules, that a Special Committee meeting of the Calendar Month, or if the Chairperson of the purpose of rendering advice on such Resolution.